lstmemery/renthop_presentation/renthop.md

  - Leveraging duplicate data (Leads and lags on pricing) (11th Place)

- - Exclamation Marks in description
+ - Exclamation marks in description

  - Reverse GeoCoding New York Neighbourhoods